chkern/tweet-annotation-sensitivity/05_data/README.md

 # Data

-Twitter data collected in the five conditions (A-E).
+Twitter data collected in the five conditions (A-E) proposed in our paper.

 The data was randomly split into a train (75%) and a test (25%) set.

 | Column Name     | Description       |
 | -------------- | ------------------ |